asdfjkl/u2f-javacard/README.md

 - adjust the path' in build.xml
 - right click on build.xml and Run As -> 1 Ant Build

-The source code should now be compiled to a `.cap`
+The source code should now be compiled into a `.cap`

 # Testing